CodePadawans/ataru/README.md

 #### Example

-If this is the ataru_setup.rb file for a fancy project:
+If this how the ataru_setup.rb file for ataru looks like (listed in development dependencies, next to 'my_fancy_lib`):

-    #require 'my_fancy_lib'
+    require 'my_fancy_lib'

     module Setup
     def setup